-ImageX assisted the university client with Drupal and business development, Open Edu platform integration, and various backend needs.
+ImageX assisted a university with Drupal and business strategy, Open Edu platform integration, and various back-end development needs.

 “[ImageX] has been an amazing partner as a go-to developer.”

 Please describe your organization.

 We are a small liberal arts and sciences college with select pre-professional programs in San Antonio, Texas.

 I am the associate director of Web and creative services.